(con't from Part XVII)

 At the outset, it helps to settle in the mind some basic premises and stick with them as work proceeds; in the case of this Fugue, these premises were as follows:

-The theme will be 6 bars long in 4/4 (common) time; the opening statement will begin on the 3rd degree of the scale and will be answered, according to common practice, on the 7th degree [See blog, Getting Started With Writing, Part XX]; it will enter in all 5 nearly related keys after the tonic key (6 entries altogether) in this sequence: dominant (C Major), relative (d minor), subdominant (Bb Major), subdominant relative (g minor), dominant relative (a minor), stretto in tonic (C Major), and 4 bar coda; modulating episodes each 4 bars long to separate the entries based upon rhythmic elements of the subject, both countersubjects, or their inversions; a 4 bar modulating episode inserted in the exposition between the 2nd and 3rd voice entries; save for the exposition, the alto line will always carry the free voice; the alto line, being "sandwiched" between the tenor and soprano, has maximum flexibility in filling in a 4 voice chordal harmony.
+In this Op.
+19 Fugue we find the subject entering in all 5 nearly related keys after the exposition, in this sequence: dominant (C Major), relative (d minor), subdominant (Bb Major), subdominant relative (g minor), dominant relative (a minor), stretto in tonic (C Major), and 4 bar coda; modulating episodes each 4 bars long to separate the entries based upon rhythmic elements of the subject, both countersubjects, or their inversions; a 4 bar modulating episode inserted in the exposition between the 2nd and 3rd voice entries; save for the exposition, the alto line will always carry the free voice; the alto line, being "sandwiched" between the tenor and soprano, has maximum flexibility in filling in a 4 voice chordal harmony.

 The subject begins in the home key in the left hand in the tenor voice and is answered in the alto in the dominant as the tenor continues with the 1st countersubject; this countersubject is syncopated to create constant 8th note motion when it combines with the subject.

 A brief episode of 4 bars modulating back smoothly to the home key prepares the entry of the 3rd voice in the soprano which, when it enters, becomes the 2nd countersubject and is retained throughout.